amelielabs/amelie-docs/content/db/admin/tls.md

 # TLS Certificates

-Setting up certificates allows the server to create secure **`HTTPS TLS`** connections with clients.
+Setting up certificates allows the server accept **`HTTPS`** secure connections with clients.

-The TLS support, along with the authentication, can be enabled (or turned off) for each listening address individually.
-For example, it is possible to turn off the authentication for localhost and enable it for other network interfaces.

-Learn more about the [Server TLS Settings](/docs/configuration/settings) and the [Server Configuration](/docs/configuration/settings).
+It is mandatory for all external connections to include a valid TLS certificates and authentication tokens.
+External connections must be allowed and [configured manually](/docs/db/admin/create) along side with the TLS settings.

 ## Self-Signed Certificates

 The following steps can be done to generate and use a minimal server self-signed server certificate (which will act as a CA certificate for clients):

+{{% steps %}}
-1. Generate a self-signed Certificate for the Server
+1. Generate a self-signed Certificate for the server

    ```sh
    # generate server private key